-Health Professions and Medical Services
+Health and Medical Degrees

 Read about careers in health and medical services, including how much postsecondary education you'll need to work as a doctor, medical records technician or nurse.
 Find out what types of hours are required of healthcare workers, as well as how much you can earn in this fast-growing field.

 Students wanting a healthcare career have almost unlimited choices when it comes to what medical field to focus on or what area to specialize in.
 Along with practice-based healthcare careers, there are also careers available in healthcare administration and healthcare management.